openshift/origin-aggregated-logging/fluentd/vendored_gem_src/systemd-journal/README.md

 The gem will run under JRuby, although some features which rely on native file descriptor support will not work.

+The gem will not run under truffleruby due to missing support for some FFI features.

 If you run into problems or have questions, please open an [Issue](https://github.com/ledbettj/systemd-journal/issues) or Pull Request.